SAP-samples/teched2025-IN163/exercises/ex1/README.md

 In order to simulate the error situation, we will use a re-usable message mapping in the integration flow as global resource which we intentionally won't deploy in the first place.
 To resolve the error, we will simply deploy the message mapping artifact.
 The failed message and all successor messages which were on hold will be eventually successfully delivered after an automatic retry.

-## Exercise 1.1 - Copy Provided Integration Flow Template
+## Exercise 1.1 - Copy Provided Templates

 In the following, you will copy the provided integration flow and message mapping templates to your package.
 As a prerequisite, you should have created an own package.
 If you haven't created an own integration package yet, navigate to [Create an Integration package](/exercises/ex0/#create-an-integration-package), create a new package and then return.
 Otherwise, proceed with the next steps.